Switchgrass as a Bioenergy Crop

 |External technical review for this publication was provided by David Parrish, Crop and Soil Environmental Sciences, Virginia Tech, and Alan Teel, Iowa State University Extension, retired.|

-Agricultural Marketing Resource Center, the National Information Resource for Value-Added Agriculture.
-Switchgrass Web site.
+Agricultural Marketing Resource Center, the National Information Resource for Value-Added Agriculture, Switchgrass page.

 Farm Energy Resources from ATTRA